Aligning Fetal Anatomy with Kinematic Tree Log-Euclidean PolyRigid Transforms: Experimental Results

 \subsubsection{Baseline Methods.}

-We compare KTPolyRigid against two baseline methods: (i)~volumetric LBS deformation field is a convex combination of $\mathbf{T}_k$ with matrix representation $\Phi_{\text{LBS}} = \sum_{k=1}^K w_k(x) \mathbf{T}_k$, and (ii) PolyRigid as defined in \eqref{eq:polyrigid}.
+We compare KTPolyRigid against two baseline methods: (i)~volumetric LBS deformation field is a convex combination of $\mathbf{T}_k$ with matrix representation $\Phi_{\text{LBS}} = \sum_{k=1}^K w_k(x) \mathbf{T}_k$, and (ii) the closed-form PolyRigid approximation defined in \eqref{eq:polyrigid}.
 All method share the weighting functions $w_k$.